arielbk/arielbk-gatsby/README.md

 ## Test and deploy
-`gatsby develop` to start the development server.
+`npm run develop || yarn develop` to start the development server.

-`gatsby build` exports the site as static HTML ready to upload to any server.
+`npm run build || yarn build` exports a static site ready to upload to any server.

 ## Demo
 [Check it out at https://arielbk.com](https://arielbk.com)